reactive-tech/gigo/README.md

-[Gigo](https://gigo.reactive-tech.io/) is a static website generator written in Go allowing web developers to write websites in core HTML, JS and CSS.
+[Gigo](https://gigo.reactive-tech.io/) is a static website generator written in Go allowing web developers to write websites in core HTML, JS and CSS while benefiting from features missing in HTML 5 such as including and reusing pages.
 When using Gigo there is no need to learn a custom templating language.
 Just work with the standards core HTML, JS and CSS and write portable websites.

 HTML specification does not offer a way of including pages and Gigo resolves this simply and elegantly.